 Computer information systems give businesses a unique ability to customize the way they use technology, allowing them to adapt to market factors in real time.
 The downside to computer information systems is that they are subject to cyber threats, such as hackers, malware, and viruses.
 Depending on the size of these systems, maintaining them may also be costly on the macro level.
 Still, the benefits of using a computer information system are likely to outweigh the costs.

-If a chief technology officer had been asked 25 years ago, “What is a computer information system?” the answer would have primarily been limited to “computers that communicate via the internet or intranet.”
-Between then and now, computer information systems have evolved to become impressively complex — warranting several pages of explanation to summarize the topic.
-Therefore, pursuing a bachelor’s degree in management information systems is now an ideal way to obtain the level of technical expertise necessary to begin designing, building, and managing such systems professionally.
-Learn more about Maryville’s online bachelor’s degree program in management information systems.
+If a CTO had been asked 25 years ago, “What is a computer information system?” the answer would have primarily been limited to computers that communicate via the internet or intranet.
+Between then and now, computer information systems have evolved to become impressively complex.